ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

                 push @spec, [ $d->half, @notes ];
             }

+Notice that the `@pool` is defined by the `net` of the chord, rather than the nth bar.
+This expands the possiblities enormously.

 If we have not decided to divide into half-notes, just add a whole-note to the score:

             else {